-Village: Bishopstrow Consultee: Bishopstrow Parish Council Site Allocations DPD may identify site(s) at your Large Village for housing - do you have any views on the possible identification of housing sites? shopstrow does not fall into either of these categories and land should not, therefore, be allocated for potential evelopment.
-In terms of development we have maintained a consistent line that states that we oppose unnecessary evelopment on Greenfield sites, where there is a potential environmental impact; in or near our Conservation Area; that is sticked of a settlement area; that has the potential to affect, adversely, our village in terms of traffic flows (speeds and olumes) and ambience.
-However, we are in favour of the development of Brownfield sites as was demonstrated when we did not oppose the development of the former Beeline coach company site on Bishopstrow Road.
-Idditionally Bishopstrow is concerned about the spread of Warminster's settlement area in the east and the possibility that our entity as a separate village would be lost.
+Village: Bishopstrow Consultee: Bishopstrow Parish Council Site Allocations DPD may identify site(s) at your Large Village for housing - do you have any views on the possible identification of housing sites?
+Shopstrow does not fall into either of these categories and land should not, therefore, be allocated for potential velopment.
+In terms of development we have maintained a consistent line that states that we oppose unnecessary welopment on Greenfield sites, where there is a potential environmental impact; in or near our Conservation Area; that is tiside of a settlement area; that has the potential to affect, adversely, our village in terms of traffic flows (speeds and lumes) and ambience.
+However, we are in favour of the development of Brownfield sites as was demonstrated when we did to oppose the development of the former Beeline coach company site on Bishopstrow Road.
+Iditionally Bishopstrow is concerned about the spread of Warminster's settlement area in the east and the possibility that our entity as a separate village would be lost.
 Bishopstrow as the closest village to Warminster tried to join Warminster's eighbourhood Plan Group but were excluded even though Warminster, as a market town, provides all the facilities that shopstrow uses.
-Iterms of numbers even the Wiltshire Council Adviser to The Warminster Neighbourhood Plan Group made it clear that the location of sites in the East of Warminster and in Bishopstrow could lead to the development of up to 3000 houses, far in access of what is required however I do not think that community consultation has said that it wants Warminster necessarily to deliver say 3000 bouses in the next 10 years or so on Greenfield sites and then subsequently you find that more are required post 2026, specially given that the WWUE may in fact take 10 - 15 years to build out.
-I would therefore recommend that you take out the SHLAA sites and any reference to them including what is in effect your comment on the settlement boundary review.
+Iterms of numbers even the Wiltshire Council Adviser to The Warminster Neighbourhood Plan Group made it clear that the ocation of sites in the East of Warminster and in Bishopstrow could lead to the development of up to 3000 houses, far in cess of what is required In the fact that the condition has said that it wants Warminster necessarily to deliver say 3000 cluses in the next 10 years or so on Greenfield sites and then subsequently you find that more are required post 2026, pecially given that the WWUE may in fact take 10 - 15 years to build out.
+I would therefore recommend that you take out as SHLAA sites and any reference to them including what is in effect your comment on the settlement boundary review.
 By cluding them you are in effect allocating land."
-In Wild 2014 from Natasha Styles (Wiltshire advisor to the Neighbourhood Planning Group) 5.
-Do you have an understanding of the level of housing growth that would be locally acceptable in your village between now and 2026?
+In Wall of the form of the former fact allocating land."
+5. Do you have an understanding of the level of housing growth that would be locally acceptable in your village between now and 2026?
 Comments on individual sites Site Comment These sites both fall outside of our general principles as outlined in 4 above.
 Additionally: 1.
 They are outside of Warminster and its own settlement area and part of Bishopstrow which is not even defined as a small village in Core Policy 31.
 Sites at this stage should either be in towns or Large Villages.
 2. The Core Strategy provides for sufficient housing up to 2026 and beyond without the use of grade 1 and 2 agricultural land as in these 2 sites.
 3. These sites are geographically isolated from the town and the centre of the village hence creating a precedent for further speculative development 4.
 The sites are either in or are adjacent to The Bishopstrow Conservation Area.